apache/nuttx/examples/README.txt

       very large and will not be used unless this setting is 'y'

   * CONFIG_EXAMPLES_NSH_LINELEN
-      The maximum length of one command line.
+      The maximum length of one command line and of one output line.
       Default: 80

   * CONFIG_EXAMPLES_NSH_TELNET
       By default, NSH is configured to use the serial console.